Bit-Nation/pangea-developer-documentation/docs/_completed_docs_v1.md

 We may want to recommend the Udemy course as well.
-It’s far easier to follow than these docs
+Itâ€™s far easier to follow than these docs

 We may also want to help people learn how to write JavaScript (the book I recommended) as well as the Udemy course on React Native